Equal Access: Universal Design of Student Organizations

 Additional Resources

-The Student Services Conference Room at www.washington.edu/doit/Conf/ includes a collection of documents and videos to help make student services accessible to everyone.
+The Student Services Conference Room includes a collection of documents and videos to help make student services accessible to everyone.
 They include checklists for career services, distance learning, computer labs, recruitment and admissions, registration, housing and residential life, financial aid, libraries, tutoring and learning centers, and student organizations.
 The Student Services Conference Room also includes a searchable Knowledge Base of questions and answers, case studies, and promising practices.

 About DO-IT

-DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs such as those in science, engineering, mathematics, and technology.
-Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.
-DO-IT is a collaboration of UW Information Technology and the Colleges of Engineering and Education at the University of Washington.
+DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the success of individuals with disabilities in challenging academic programs and careers such as those in science, engineering, mathematics, and technology.
+Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington and the U.S. Department of Education.

-For further information, to be placed on the DO-IT mailing list, request materials in an alternate format, or to make comments or suggestions about DO-IT publications or web pages contact:
+For more information, to be placed on the DO-IT mailing list, request materials in an alternate format, or to make comments or suggestions about DO-IT publications or web pages, contact:

-DO-ITUniversity of Washington
+University of Washington

 Box 354842